Harmades/harmades.github.io/content/about.md

-I'm Adrian Lissot, a software engineer and aspiring game developper living in Paris, France.
+I'm Adrian Lissot, a software engineer and hobbyist game dev living in Dublin, Ireland.

-After graduating from [IMT Alantique](https://www.imt-atlantique.fr/en), I decided to join SoftFluent to sharpen my skills in .NET, C#, HTML, CSS and SQL.
+I currently work for Microsoft.
+I previously worked SoftFluent, Ubisoft, Marquardt and IBM.

-Even though I mainly code in .NET these days, I'm always open for a new challenge in any language and any paradigm, as long as I'm learning along the way.
-I currently enjoy the functional languages, such as F# !
+I work with .NET, C#, React and TypeScript in my day-to-day job and sometimes participate in game jams using JavaScript and Godot.